dmalataeva/Brainiac/README.md

 # brainiac
-Brainiac (formerly BC Brainiac) Android rewrite Currently unavailable to the public
+Brainiac (formerly BC Brainiac) Android rewrite \n Currently unavailable to the public. \n
 (initial version was lost in corrupted hard-drive of my computer) :(